EuroLinux/eurolinux-open-docs/docs/HowTo/ha-rs-enable-repository.md

     curl: (56) Recv failure: Connection reset by peer
     ```

-From this, point you can freely configure High Availability and Resilient
+From this point you can freely configure High Availability and Resilient
 Storage.
 We recommend using upstream documentation provided in Additional Links
 below.